godotengine/godot-docs/classes/class_os.rst

 :ref:`String<class_String>` **get_environment** **(** :ref:`String<class_String>` variable **)** |const|

-Returns the value of an environment variable.
-Returns an empty string if the environment variable doesn't exist.
+Returns the value of the given environment variable, or an empty string if ``variable`` doesn't exist.

 \ **Note:** Double-check the casing of ``variable``.
 Environment variable names are case-sensitive on all platforms except Windows.

+\ **Note:** On macOS, applications do not have access to shell environment variables.

 .. rst-class:: classref-item-separator